crcn/bindable.js/README.md

 Two-way data binding means linking properties of two separate objects - when one changes, the other will automatically update with that change.
 It enables much easier interactions between data models and UIs, among other uses outside of MVC.

+Bindable.js is similar to Ember's data-binding system, except it doesn't include anything View related, so the library has many use-cases - whether replacing Backbone's Model, providing a way to maintain the state between server <-> client for a realtime front-end application (similar to Firebase), or perhaps a way to communicate between server <-> server for a realtime distributed Node.js application.

 ### Projects using bindable.js